Our companies are backed by the Best Pick Guarantee. Call one today!

 How to plot sprinkler head location

-In most cases, sprinkler heads (not including drip irrigation lines, of course) should be laid out in similar formations.
+In most cases, sprinkler heads should be laid out in similar formations.

-Sprinkler heads capable of delivering wide coverage will spray water in 360-, 180-, and 90-degree patterns—circles, half-circles, and quarter-circles—so, regardless of which kind you select, you’ll use the same principles to space them correctly throughout your zones.
+Sprinkler heads capable of delivering wide coverage will spray water in 360-, 180-, and 90-degree patterns.
+Regardless of which kind you select, you’ll use the same principles to space them in your zones.

-There are many different styles of sprinkler system heads, and which ones you choose is primarily up to you.
-For additional information on selecting sprinkler heads, check out our overview of sprinkler system installation.
+There are many different styles of sprinkler system heads.
+For more information sprinkler heads, check out our overview of sprinkler system installation.

-Once you’ve chosen your hardware, your irrigation system designer may mention the following layouts for the sprinkler heads:
+Once you’ve chosen your hardware, your irrigation system designer may mention a few possible layouts.
+Here are a few common options:

 Head-to-head coverage.
 Head-to-head coverage prevents dry spots.
-Because sprinkler heads distribute water in circular shapes rather than perfectly interlocking rectangles, plotting them so that the edge of each spray radius barely grazes the others will leave patches of your yard without water.
+Sprinkler heads spray water in circular shapes.
+Arranging them without any spray overlap will leave patches of your yard without water.

 Rectangular or triangular patterns.
-Rectangular or triangular patterns deliver water most efficiently—that is, they achieve the most overlap with the least amount of water.
+Rectangular or triangular patterns deliver water most efficiently.
+This arrangement achieves the most overlap with the least amount of water.

-Rectangular patterns of sprinkler heads suit small- and medium-sized areas as well as corners and long, straight perimeters.
-Triangular patterns are very efficient in large, open zones, and they can also provide economical coverage for irregularly shaped borders.
+Rectangular patterns of sprinkler heads suit small- and medium-sized areas.
+This setup also works well for corners and long, straight perimeters.
+Triangular patterns are very efficient in large, open zones.
+Triangular setups are also great for irregularly shaped borders.

 The Bottom Line

-Sprinkler systems make keeping your landscape healthy so much easier—no lugging around hoses or waking up before dawn to water the grass.
+Sprinkler systems make keeping your landscape healthy so much easier.
+No more lugging around hoses or waking up before dawn to water the grass.
 Zones help optimize your system.

-That bed of beautiful heirloom roses in your side yard has different watering requirements than the dogwood by the mailbox, after all, and well-designed irrigation zones will deliver the right amount of water to each location at the right time.
+That bed of beautiful heirloom roses in your side yard has different watering requirements than the dogwood by the mailbox.
+Well-designed irrigation zones will deliver the right amount of water to each location at the right time.

 Designing a sprinkler system that functions as it should and meets the needs of your yard is not an easy task.
-Consult with a professional, and then sit back and enjoy as your landscape flourishes under the individualized attention of your irrigation system.
+Consult with a professional.
+In the meantime, you can sit back and enjoy as your yard flourishes under the attention of your irrigation system.